rolyataylor2/GPT_Chatbot_Multiuser/README.md

    Additionally, the Chroma Database will be persisted to save all the conversation details.

+6. Use case scenerios

+   This script is intended to be used to provide the backend for a GUI frontend.
+Some features you can implement with this is:

+   - Create an infinite number of conversations with the bot
+   - Seperate out "Memories" the bot has about the conversations
+   - Allow the bot to have "Relationships" with other users and share those "Memories" with the current user
+   - Allow the user to "Know" a user via the <known-profiles> argument

 By using this script and configuring the appropriate user profiles and knowledge bases, you can customize the chatbot's level of knowledge about past conversations and the individuals it interacts with.